lfe/lfe/doc/src/lfe_io.3.md

 of a process which handles the IO protocols such as the IoDevice returned by file:open/2.

-Two functions in this module are used to generateœ aesthetically attractive representations of abstract forms, which are suitable for printing.
+Two functions in this module are used to generate aesthetically attractive representations of abstract forms, which are suitable for printing.
 These functions return (possibly deep) lists of characters and generate an error if the form is wrong.

 # DATA TYPES